 It’s part of our nature to create.
 We want to build.
 We want to innovate.
 It’s fun and it makes us feel alive.
 We’re creators.

-That doesn’t mean we actually meet our goals.
+That doesn’t mean our writing habits always help us meet our goals.

 Because we talk.
 We’re also talkers.
 And often, the more we talk, the less we accomplish.